mboyea/www-mboyea-com/README.md

 Scripts and dependencies are declared in `flake.nix` and defined in `scripts/`.

-Source code for the web server is in `website/`.
+Source code for the web server is in `modules/sveltekit/`.
-[SvelteKit] is used to build a [Node.js] server, making use of [Sass] for superior CSS features and [TypeScript] for type security between the front-end and back-end of the website.
+[SvelteKit] is used to build a [Node.js] server, making use of [Sass] for superior CSS features and [TypeScript] for type security in both the front-end and back-end of the server.
 Nix packages a Docker image with this webserver inside.

-Source code for the database is in `database/`.
+Source code for the database is in `modules/postgres/`.
 [Postgres] is used to provide a SQL database that best supports concurrency at scale.
 Nix packages a Docker image with this database inside.